 How Do You Gauge the Success of a Trade Show?

-- Were your meetings productive?
+3. Were your meetings productive?
 Did you start your meetings with an objective in mind?
 If so, chances are better that those objectives were met.
 For some of my meetings, we were sharing new concepts.
 At others, we were gathering information from the potential business partner.
-In each case, if there was paperwork to be completed, we arrived at the meeting with them filled out.
-And of course at the end, we always make sure to recap next steps so everyone is on the same page going forward.
+In each case, if there was paperwork to be completed, we arrived at the meeting with it completed.
+And of course, at the end, we always make sure to recap next steps so everyone is on the same page going forward.